samswen/lambda-emfiles/readme.md

 # detail of the issue and solution

 AWS lambda process runs within a docker container in Amazon Linux environment.
 The maximum limit on file descriptors is 1000.
-Normally, it is very hard for a lambda function to exceeds the limit.
+Normally, it is very hard for a lambda function to exceed the limit.

 However, the lambda process within the container may be reused for performance optimization.